-All data held by the Association will be stored securely, whether in paper or electronically.
-The Association has an I.T.
-Security policy in place to ensure there are robust measures in place to protect personal data that is in electronic format.
+All data held by the Association will be stored securely, whether held in paper form or electronically.
+The Association has an IT Security policy in place to ensure there are robust measures in place to protect personal data that is in electronic format.

 All departments have a document management protocol in place.
-This describes where the personal information in the department is stored, how it is kept secure, and how the information is disposed of in order to adhere to the document retention schedule.
-Each department has a member of staff identified as a 'data protection buddy'.
-This staff member works with the Support Services Manager to ensure that team data protection practice follows procedure, and the document management protocol is up to date and adhered to.
+This describes where the personal information in the department is stored, how it is kept secure, and how the information is disposed of in order to adhere to the document retention schedule

-It is the responsibility of all staff to ensure that personal data is kept secure during their day-to-day duties.
-Staff are trained to have awareness of good practice in personal data handling to reduce the risk of personal data breaches.
+It is the responsibility of all employees to ensure that personal data is kept secure during their day-to-day duties.
+Employees are trained to have awareness of good practice in personal data handling to reduce the risk of personal data breaches.